olimungo/planning-poker-v2/docs/users-guide.md

 ![Board registration](images/board-voting.png "Board voting")

-Once all pigs have voted, the results is displayed on the Board.
+Once all pigs have voted, the results are displayed on the Board.

 ![Board registration](images/board-results.png "Board results")